 There are a few notable differences between debt consolidation and a consumer proposal.
 Debt consolidation entails using one loan to pay off many debts, while a consumer proposal does not involve taking on additional loans.
-Below are listed additional differences between debt consolidation and consumer proposals.
+Below are additional differences between debt consolidation and consumer proposals.

 No additional interest

-Debt consolidation settlements are not negotiated until the end of the plan, which means that interest charges continue to accrue each month and the debt continues to build.
+Debt consolidation settlements are not negotiated until the end of the plan, which means interest charges continue to accrue each month and debt continues to build.
 Consumer proposals, however, are negotiated for the amount owed at the time the proposal is filed.
 Therefore, interest stops accruing immediately and the debt level does not change throughout the duration of the proposal.